Plumsail/forms-docs/SharePoint/designer/controls.rst

           Please, note that you can change the site and select any site within your tenant.
     *   - Save To
         - Select column to save value to.
-Since Lookup control is not a SharePoint column, it needs to be saved somewhere - here you can create a new column and select it.
+Since it’s only a control, and not a SharePoint column, it’s value is stored as text in a regular SharePoint single-line text field.
     *   - Required
         - Set control as required or not.
 False by default.
     *   - Hint